-Hi guys!
+Hi foodies!

-The other day I was craving Marukame Udon in Hawaii.
-Ah, the fresh udon noodles with sweet beef, soft egg, crispy tempura flakes and sharp green onion… Beef Udon perfection!!
+The other day, I was craving Marukame Udon in Hawaii.
+Ah, the fresh udon noodles with sweet beef, soft egg, crispy tempura flakes, and sharp green onion—beef Udon perfection!!

 First, onsen tamago.

-Onsen means hot spring and tamago means egg in Japanese.
+Onsen means hot spring, and tamago means egg in Japanese.

 So it means hot spring egg.